kirilchobansky/chobansky-design-business/README.md

 - add update and delete functionalities

 9. Filter projects

 - add category to project model
 - preseed new projects
 - add filter request to server
 - add filter in projects-api
 - add html and css for filter component
 - load filtered projects

+10. Like Project

+- add methods in server services
+  - add like
+  - add dislike
+  - add getLikedProjects
+- add them in controller
+- add like, dislike and getLikedProjects in user-api
+- make getLikedProjects as custom hook
+- add functionality in projects-list component